 The best way to avoid needing Hylenex injections is to get good filler results the first time.
 It isn’t the product, the but Injector that determines your results, so always work with a professional you trust.

-Dr. Saber is known in Glendale and Los Angeles as the best injector plastic surgeon.
+Dr. Saber is known in Encino and Los Angeles as the top injector plastic surgeon.
 She has specialized training and an in-depth understanding of facial anatomy.
 A graduate of Stanford University Medical School, the doctor took her residency at USC, followed by a fellowship in hand and microsurgery at NYU.

 If you’ve had a negative filler experience, Dr. Saber can not only reverse the poor results but give you proper dermal filler treatment.